Oral Cancer Screenings

 What’s involved in an oral cancer screening?

 An oral cancer screening is usually carried out during your bi-annual visit.
 The screening will include searching for any unusual bumps on your inner cheek, tongue, or gums.
-Your dentist will also look for and ask about any soreness within your mouth.
+Your dentist will also look for and ask about any soreness in your mouth.
 Your dentist will also check for any signs of oral cancer in your head and face.
 If any signs are found, they will perform what is known as an oral brush biopsy.
 This painless procedure can determine if further tests are needed.
 To learn more about oral cancer screenings go to the National Cancer Institute

 What are some common symptoms of oral cancer?